Register House Departments Roll of Honour 1914-1918

 Born 2 May 1880, Arnish, Stornoway.
 Started work as Second Class Clerk in Sasine Office, 24 December 1900.
 In 1911 he stated he was bilingual in English and Gaelic.
 Married Alison Wilson, 1 September 1914, Edinburgh.
 After war broke out he spent his spare time with the Royal Naval Volunteer Reserve on coastal defence in the Firth of Forth.
 He was commissioned as Temporary Lieutenant 3 November 1914.
 Served with distinction on minesweepers.
 Promoted while on active service to First Class Clerk, September 1916.
 Appointed Temporary Acting Lieutenant Commander, 31 December 1918.
 His demobilisation was cancelled 11 February 1919, apparently to continue his service in clearing mines.
 He was mentioned in despatches, and on 5 July 1920 he was invested in the Distinguished Service Order for his mine clearance work.
 Promoted to Lieut Commander RNVR in late 1939, and at the request of the Commander-in-Chief, Rosyth, he was released for duty at Granton Base on 4 December 1939.
 Returned to Register of Sasines after the war.
 Promoted to Assistant Keeper, 27 May 1935.
 Retired as Deputy Keeper of the Records.
 Commodore of the Royal Forth Yacht Club, 1947-1957.
 Latterly lived at Strathtay, Perthshire.
 Died 17 August 1960, Edinburgh, aged 80.

 Born 1 March 1888, Stair, Ayrshire.
-Law clerk in Edinburgh before appointment as Second Class Clerk in Register House Departments, 22 November 1911.
+Ayrshire.
+Educated at Stair School and Ayr Academy.
+Apprentice law clerk with W W & J Pollock in Ayr, and Tods, Murray & Jamieson in Edinburgh, qualifying as a solicitor in 1911.
+Appointed Second Class Clerk in Register House Departments, 22 November 1911.
 Placed in Sasine Office.
-Served in 1/9th Battalion, Royal Scots (Private 350036), landing in France 24 February 1915.
-Promoted to Sergeant, and awarded Meritorious Service Medal, 18 October 1916.
+Joined 1/9th Battalion, Royal Scots as a Territorial soldier in 1909, and was called up on outbreak of war in 1914.
+Landed in France 24 February 1915, and served there for the rest of the war.
+Private 350036.
+On staff of 3rd Army HQ, 1916-1919, and was promoted to Sergeant.
+Awarded Meritorious Service Medal, 18 October 1916.
 Promoted to Company Quarter Master Sergeant & Acting Warrant Officer Class II.
+Married Jessie Gordon Hunter, 7 August 1918, at Tarbolton, Ayrshire.
 Listed in Field Marshal Haig’s despatch ‘submitting names deserving of special mention’, 27 December 1918.
-Married Jessie Gordon Hunter, 7 August 1918, Tarbolton.
 Disembodied 26 February 1919 and returned to Sasine Office.
-Published short books on Robert Burns’s links to Ayrshire and Edinburgh, and a selection of his writings, 1927 - 1962.
-Retired as Keeper of the Registers of Scotland.
-Died 5 February 1967, Leith, aged 78.
+Promoted to First Class Clerk, 1930, Chief Clerk, 1943, Chief Assistant Keeper, 1946.
+Appointed OBE 1945.
+Keeper of the Registers of Scotland, 1 April 1949-1957.
+Active promoter of Scottish culture and member of historical and literary societies.
+Secretary of the Burns Federation, 1932-46, President, 1950.
+Published short books on Robert Burns’s links to Ayrshire and Edinburgh, a selection of his writings and a songbook, 1927-1962.
+Influential supporter of and fundraiser for the Scottish National Dictionary, serving on its Executive Committee from 1943, as its President 1946, and on the Joint Council, 1954-67.
+Died 5 February 1967, Leith,

 Born 12 April 1880, Leith.
 Began working as an Engrossing Clerk in the Sasine Office about 1909.
 His pre-war military and government service included spells in 2nd Battalion, Edinburgh Rifles (Royal Scots), the South African Constabulary, the Lothian and Border Horse, and as a Territorial soldier in the Army Service Corps.
 Married Agnes Matilda Henderson, 18 September 1914, Edinburgh.
 Attested with the rank of Corporal (RTS/5254) on 2 January 1915, was appointed Acting Regimental Quarter Master Sergeant on 20 January, and embarked for France on 25 January with the 17th Squadron of the ASC’s 3rd Base Remount Depot, which was based at Janval Camp, Dieppe for the duration of the war.
 Reduced to Foreman Corporal for drunkenness and absence, 20 December 1916, but rank restored 12 February 1917.
 His wife died 22 June 1917.
 Promoted to Quarter Master Sergeant (Warrant Officer Class II) 22 June 1918.
 Married Ann Beveridge Rodger Adamson, 15 July 1918, Methil, Fife.
 Returned to Britain on 26 January 1919.
 Resumed work in the Sasine Office, retiring as a clerk.
 Died 27 February 1955, Edinburgh, aged 74.